Table widget

 relationid | integer | No | N/A | The ID of the specific relation, if multiple relations exist between the two modules. |

-relationtype | string | No | N/A | The type of relation between the two modules. |
+relationtype | string | No | N/A | The type of relation between the two modules. child or parent |

 parent_id | integer | No | N/A | The ID of the parent item in the relation. |